saravanan-s95/PowerTrackProjects/README.md

-# Lexical Analysis Project
+# Source to HTML Converter (S2HTML)

 ## What Is This Project?

-This project is a simple lexical analyzer written in C. It reads a C source file and breaks the program into tokens such as keywords, identifiers, operators, delimiters, string literals, character literals, and numeric literals.
+This project is a Source to HTML Converter developed in C. It reads a source code file and converts it into an HTML document while preserving the code structure and formatting.

-The analyzer also reports some common syntax-related warnings and errors, including:

-- Invalid file extension
-- Invalid identifiers
-- Invalid numeric literals
-- Unterminated string literals
-- Unterminated character literals
-- Unmatched braces, parentheses, and brackets
-- Double semicolons
-- Missing semicolons
-- Misplaced semicolons after function declarations or control statements
+The generated HTML file can be viewed in any web browser, making source code easier to read and share.
+The converter handles various source code elements and transforms them into a properly formatted HTML representation.

 ## Uses Of The Project

-This project is useful for learning the first phase of compiler design: lexical analysis.
-It can help students understand how source code is scanned and divided into meaningful tokens before parsing.
+This project is useful for understanding file processing, parsing, and HTML generation in C programming.

 Main uses include:

-- Demonstrating lexical analysis in compiler design
+* Converting source code files into HTML format
+* Displaying source code in web browsers
-- Identifying tokens in a C program
+* Learning file handling in C
-- Checking simple lexical and syntax-style errors
-- Practicing C file handling and string processing
-- Understanding keywords, identifiers, literals, operators, and delimiters
+* Understanding parser-based design
+* Practicing event-driven programming concepts
+* Generating readable and shareable code documentation

+## Features

+* Reads source code files as input
+* Generates corresponding HTML output
+* Preserves source code formatting
+* Handles comments, strings, and code structure
+* Creates browser-friendly HTML files
+* Modular implementation using multiple source files

 ## Project Files

-- `main.c`: Main lexical analyzer program.
-- `test.c`: Sample C input file used for testing.
-- `a.out`: Existing compiled output file.
+* `s2html_main.c` : Main program and execution flow.
+* `s2html_conv.c` : Source-to-HTML conversion functions.
+* `s2html_event.c` : Event handling and parser-related functions.
+* `README.md` : Project documentation.

 ## Requirements